 Publica is confident that its gender pay gap is not because they pay men and women differently for the same or equivalent work.
-Instead, the gender pay gap is because men and women work in different roles and these roles have different salaries.
+Instead, the gender pay gap is because men and women are attracted to different roles and these roles have different salaries.